 A final examination (commonly referred to as the dissertation defense) of each candidate for the degree of Doctor of Philosophy will be organized as a public presentation (oral).
-The dissertation advisor will forward to the Dean of the Graduate School, not less than ten (10) business days before the date of the final oral examination, an abstract of the dissertation accompanied by a memorandum announcing the date, time, and place of the oral examination.
+The student will forward to the Dean of the Graduate School, not less than ten (10) business days before the date of the final oral examination, an announcement of the title, date, time, and place of the oral examination.
 The examination will be primarily concerned with the field of the dissertation, but may also include other aspects of the candidate's graduate work.
 The examining committee shall consist of the student's Dissertation Committee and others who may be included at the discretion of the dissertation advisor and the Dean of the Graduate School.